Voluntary slavery

 Voluntary slavery, in theory, is the condition of slavery entered into at a point of voluntary consent.
-It is distinguished from involuntary slavery where an individual is forced to a period of servitude usually as punishment for a crime.
+It is distinguished from involuntary slavery where an individual is forced to a period of servitude, sometimes as a punishment for a crime.

 Origin

 Some believe that in ancient times, this was a common way for impoverished people to provide subsistence for themselves or their family and provision was made for this in law.
 For example, the code of Hammurabi stated that "besides being able to borrow on personal security, an individual might sell himself or a family member into slavery".
 However, according to a different translation, "If any one fail to meet a claim for debt, and sell himself, his wife, his son, and daughter for money or give them away to forced labor: they shall work for three years in the house of the man who bought them, or the proprietor, and in the fourth year they shall be set free."
 This may be interpreted to mean that rather than people voluntary selling themselves into slavery in return for a loan, slavery was simply the standard penalty for failure to pay off a debt.
 Other parts of the Code of Hammurabi show both debt and slavery as being part of the criminal justice system of the time, such as, "If any one be too lazy to keep his dam in proper condition, and does not so keep it; if then the dam break and all the fields be flooded, then shall he in whose dam the break occurred be sold for money, and the money shall replace the corn which he has caused to be ruined."

 According to some sources, in ancient times, one of the most direct ways to become a Roman or Greek citizen was by means of a self-sale contract.
 The laws surrounding Roman and Greek manumission made it quite possible for such erstwhile slaves to then become citizens or near-citizens themselves.
 However, according to Walter Scheidel, while it is possible that some genuine self-sales may have occurred in ancient Rome, the quantitative weight of such events would have been minimal.
 In ancient Greece, a form of voluntary slavery was associated with pederasty.
 Here, it was viewed as a component of reciprocal relationship wherein lovers consider voluntary servitude as legitimate, particularly in the effort to honorably satisfy the beloved in the pursuit of virtue.
 Voluntary servitude in this case was integral in the practice of education.